Logrolling (sport)

-Log rolling, sometimes called birling, is a sparring sport involving two competitors, each on one end of a free-floating log in a body of water.
-The athletes battle to stay on the log by sprinting, kicking the log, and using a variety of techniques as they attempt to cause the opponent to fall off.
+Log rolling, sometimes called birling, is a sparring sport involving two competitors, each standing on one end of a free-floating log in a body of water.
+The two battle to dislodge each other from the log while keeping their own footing on it by spinning and kicking it and various other means.
+In the United States, an official organized logrolling competition is called a roleo.